Student Financial Aid

 - Chapter 1606 Selected Reserve: The MGIB-SR program may provide tuition assistance if you are a Selected Reserve member.

-- Chapter 33 Post 9/11 Veterans Educational Assistance Act of 2008: The Post 9/11 GI Bill provides educational assistance to qualified service members.
+- Chapter 33 Post 9/11 Veterans Educational Assistance Act of 2008: The Post 9/11 GI Bill® provides educational assistance to qualified service members.
 You must have served for at least 90 days on or after Sep 11, 2001.
 If you were discharged with a service-connected disability after 30 days, you may also qualify.
 You must have received an honorable discharge.
+In some cases this benefit may be transferred to a dependent.

 Please email Ms. Karen Elizabeth Smith if you have questions about veterans’ benefits.